ipfs/team-mgmt/IPFS_ALL_HANDS_FORMAT.md

 _[Sign up here if you would like to speak!](https://docs.google.com/spreadsheets/d/1XRB2QsPzCPLPOErKvDZfOKK3CMohI9t_QKNdztYMlK0/edit#gid=350755898)_

-### While you're here check out some of our past talks
+## While you're here check out some of our past talks!

 [IPFS ALL Hands Call November 12, 2018](https://youtu.be/0fT9HC2Crqw)